UK Climate Projections News

 In response to some user queries, we’ve also published a new technical note clarifying characteristics of the probabilistic projections data such as the clipping at the extremes ends of the distributions and non-zero sum of anomalies during the baseline period.

-If you'd like to sign up to receive future newsletters please email [email protected] to subscribe.
+If you would like to sign up to receive future newsletters, please contact us using this form.